knbknb/perplexity-api-search/README-verbose.md

 See Shell Script [`explore_perplexity_api.sh`](./explore_perplexity_api.sh) - work in progress

 You must also specify a command line argument  `--slug`.
 A slug is a prompt fragment for easy reference to the query and the output files.
-If your slug is `sled-racing`, then see `json_all/sled-racing.txt`.
-Use single words, no spaces.
+If your slug is `sled-racing`, then see `final_output/sled-racing.txt`.
+Use simple words, no spaces.

-The AI responses will be saved into a single textfile in the `json_all` directory.
+The AI responses will be saved into a single textfile in the `final_output` directory.

 **Important**: set this environment variable first, or the script will not run: